-The Blue Jays played their first-ever game: April 7, 1977, at Exhibition Stadium in Toronto.
+The Blue Jays played their first-ever game: April 7, 1977 at Exhibition Stadium in Toronto.
 If you are old enough to remember Exhibition Stadium, you’ll remember it was a terrible place to watch a baseball game.
-The Argonauts played their CFL games there, so the seats faced the 55 yard line, not the diamond.
-You had to turn your head to watch the play.
+The Argonauts played their CFL games there so seats didn’t face the diamond, you had to turn your head to watch the play.
 They made some improvements there as time went on, but Skydome was a huge improvement

 On offense, Doug Ault hit two home runs and drove in 4, a surprising performance for a guy that only had 17 career homers in 256 major league games.
 Al Woods had a pinch-hit, 2 run homer.
 Woods played 7 years with the Jays.
-He had a pretty good season in 1980, hitting .300/.364/.480 with 15 home runs.
-Other than that year, he was pretty forgettable.
+He had a pretty good season in 1980, hitting .300/.364/.480 with 15 home runs, but, other than that year, he was pretty forgettable.

 The Jays would only win 53 more games that year.
 They did have a couple of other decent players: Ron Fairly led the team with 19 home runs and tied for the lead in RBI, with Ault, at 64.
 Alan Ashby caught 124 games.
 Roy Howell was a rookie and played 96 games, mostly at 3B.
 For the most part, we had a bunch of players that the other teams didn’t want.